cloudfoundry-incubator/kubecf/doc/bosh-release-development.md

 ## Testing With Kubecf

-After upload and integration it is possible to build and deploy Kubecf according to any of the recipes listed by the main [README](Contribute.md#deployment).
+After upload and integration, it is possible to build and deploy Kubecf according to any of the recipes listed by the main [README](Contribute.md#deployment).